MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/connected-field-service.md

 -   Address issues faster by remotely monitoring devices and keeping customers in the loop.
 -   Reduce maintenance costs by dispatching a technician with the right expertise, availability, and location to the job.

-There are **two solutions** you can use to connect devices into the world of Field Service using Dynamics365 for Field Service solution:
+There are **two solutions** you can use to connect devices into the world of Field Service:

 - Connected Field Service for **Azure IoT Central**
 - Connected Field Service for **Azure IoT Hub**